Want to know more about

 Will minors need an N.C.
-REAL ID driver license or ID card to fly domestically?
+REAL ID to fly domestically?

 The Transportation Security Administration does not require children under 18 to provide identification when traveling with an adult companion within the United States.
 The companion, however, will need acceptable identification.

 Is an N.C.
-REAL ID driver license or ID card required for foreign citizens entering North Carolina?
+REAL ID required for foreign citizens entering North Carolina?

 No, but foreign citizens must have a passport recognized by the U.S. government to enter North Carolina.

 Why is the N.C.
 Division of Motor Vehicles issuing N.C.
 REAL ID driver licenses and ID cards?